joanmarcriera/ceilometer-plugin-fiware/README.md

    <class 'ceilometer.region.region.RegionPollster'>
    ```

-3. Edit Ceilometer entry points file (`/usr/lib/python2.7/dist-packages/ceilometer-2015.1.2.egg-info/entry_points.txt`)
+3. Edit entry points file of your installed version of Ceilometer (i.e., for version 2015.1.2 should be located at path
-   to add the new pollster at the `[ceilometer.poll.central]` section:
+   `/usr/lib/python2.7/dist-packages/ceilometer-2015.1.2.egg-info/entry_points.txt`) and please add the new pollster at
+   the `[ceilometer.poll.central]` section:

    ```
    region = ceilometer.region.region:RegionPollster